actions/cache/README.md

 * `key` - An explicit key for restoring and saving the cache.
 Refer [creating a cache key](#creating-a-cache-key).
 * `restore-keys` - An ordered list of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
 * `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
 Default: false
+* `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
+Default: false

 #### Environment Variables